ColdBox/coldbox-sublime/readme.md

 ### TestBox Snippets

 - `bdd ➝` : Creates a new BDD Test Bundle CFC
-- `bddi ➝` : Creates a new BDD Test Bundle CFC via Inheritance
 - `unit ➝` : Creates a new xUnit Test Bundle CFC
-- `uniti ➝` : Creates a new xUnit Test Bundle CFC via Inheritance
 - `describe ➝` : A `describe` suite
 - `describeFull ➝` : A `describe` suite with all arguments
 - `it ➝` : A test spec